IBM/event-automation/_tutorials/ep-tutorial-5.md

    If you need a reminder about how to access the {{site.data.reuse.eem_name}} catalog you can review [Accessing the tutorial environment](../guided/tutorial-access#event-endpoint-management).

-   If there are no topics in the catalog, you may need to complete the tutorial setup step to [populate the catalog](../guided/tutorial-0#populating-the-catalog).
+   If there are no topics in the catalog, you might need to complete the tutorial setup step to [populate the catalog](../guided/tutorial-0#populating-the-catalog).

 1. The `Stock movement updates` topic contains the events used in this tutorial.